By Jim Hinckley

 To fill these initial orders the company launched full-scale production simultaneously with the expansion of their fledgling facilities.
 By 1904, resultant of the exponential increase in orders, Judson and Tobin found themselves in the enviable position of needing to find a location suitable for dramatic expansion.

 Numerous communities and municipalities were offering prospective automotive manufacturers a wide array of incentives in exchange for the establishment of manufacturing facilities.
-The automotive industry was fast becoming a cash creation dynamo and every town wanted their share of the pie.
+The automotive industry was fast becoming a cash creation dynamo and every town wanted its share of the pie.

-Judson and Tobin evaluated a number of communities before allowing themselves to be wooed by the incentive package offered by Muskegon, Michigan, which resulted in the relocation of Autocar operations and the construction of a state of the art, 16,000 square foot factory in that city in 1905.
+Judson and Tobin evaluated a number of communities before allowing themselves to be wooed by the incentive package offered by Muskegon, Michigan, which resulted in the relocation of Autocar operations and the construction of a state-of-the-art, 16,000 square foot factory in that city in 1905.
 The following year the company experienced equally dramatic changes; Studebaker increased its order from 100 engines to 1,000, the discovery that a company in Ardmore, Pennsylvania had used the name Autocar since 1899 led to reorganization under the Continental name, production of a wide array of stationary engines commenced, and the number of employees increased from 25 to almost 600.

 One year later the company expanded operations to include an aircraft engine production and development division.
 This division, as with the rest of the company, would evolve with the rapidly changing technological innovations spurred by the automobile industry, and in 1929; it would become a subsidiary, Continental Aircraft Engine with the A-70, a 170 horsepower radial engine, as the foundation.